 - How Big is Germany Compared to Other Countries of the World?

-- What US state is the size of Germany?
+- What is the population density of Germany?

 How big is Germany?

-The Federal Republic of Germany is a pretty big country, coming in at around 357,021 square kilometers.
-That’s about the size of Texas in the United States.
+The Federal Republic of Germany is a big country, around 357,588 square kilometers.
+That’s about half the size of Texas in the United States.
 As for population, Germany has a little over 80 million people living within its borders.

-When compared to the United States, however, that’s actually a pretty small footprint.
-The United States is about 3.8 million square kilometers, making it more than 10 times the size of Germany.
-As for population, the United States has over 320 million people living within its borders.
+Compared to the United States, however, that’s a small footprint.
+The United States is about 9.8 million square kilometers, making it more than 27 times the size of Germany.
+As for population, the United States has over 330 million people living within its borders.

-By size, I mean north-south, east-west dimensions.
-At her “tallest” or “widest” points, Germany is about 533 miles (or 857 kilometers if you’re German) from north to south and about 388 miles (or 625 kilometers) from eastern Germany to West Germany.
+By size, I mean north-south and east-west dimensions.
+At its “tallest” or “widest” points, Germany is about 533 miles (or 857 kilometers if you’re German) from north to south and about 388 miles (or 625 kilometers) from eastern Germany to West Germany.

 Germany’s area is approximately 137,847 square miles (or 357,022 square kilometers if you’re German).